docker-library/docs/zookeeper/content.md

 ### `ZOO_SERVERS`

 This variable allows you to specify a list of machines of the Zookeeper ensemble.
-Each entry has the form of `server.id=host:port:port`.
+Each entry should be specified as such: `server.id=<address1>:<port1>:<port2>[:role];[<client port address>:]<client port>` [Zookeeper Dynamic Reconfiguration](https://zookeeper.apache.org/doc/r3.5.7/zookeeperReconfig.html).
 Entries are separated with space.
 Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `zoo.cfg` file.

-In 3.5, the syntax of this has changed.
-Servers should be specified as such: `server.id=<address1>:<port1>:<port2>[:role];[<client port address>:]<client port>` [Zookeeper Dynamic Reconfiguration](https://zookeeper.apache.org/doc/r3.5.7/zookeeperReconfig.html)

 ## Where to store data